abitofalchemy/Frienso/FriensoAlpha/README.md

 * ver 1.5 build XX  - Moved bubbles back to the mapView (but will only show one for a friend with an ongoing alert/event)
-                    - Added a fullscreen button to the mapView
+                    - Added a fullscreen button to the mapView; button is toggling the mapview between default and FS.
                     - Switched the Settings button with the WatchMe now button!
+                    - Merged with Udayan's commits
+                    - Added a pending requests drawer+slider

 * ver 1.5 build 25  - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user logs in or registers!